munificent/magpie/doc/site/markdown/language/flow-control.markdown

 Allowing multiple `for` clauses like this enables some handy idioms:

     :::magpie
-    // iterate through a collection with indexes for i = 0 countingUp
+    // Iterate through a collection with indexes for i = 0 countingUp
     for item = collection do
-        // here 'item' is the item and 'i' is its index end
+        // Here 'item' is the item and 'i' is its index. end

-    // iterate through the first N items in a collection for i = 1 to(n)
+    // Iterate through the first N items in a collection. for i = 1 to(n)
     for item = collection do print(item)

-    // iterate through a collection until an item is found var found = nothing
+    // Iterate through a collection until an item is found. var found = nothing
     while found == nothing
     for item = collection do